 The camera experiment on board Dawn is the Framing Camera (FC) which was developed in cooperation between the Max Planck Institute for Solar System Research and the German Aerospace Center (DLR).
 The Planetary Sciences and Remote Sensing Group of FU Berlin is involved in the scientific processing and evaluation of the image data.

-The combination of the Framing Camera data with that of the Visible and Infrared Spectrometer (VIR) and the Gamma Ray and Neutron Detector (GRaND) constitutes a significant basis for the understanding of the planetoids evolution.
-It enables insights into the early history of the solar system and thereby into that of the Earth.
-One of the main tasks of the research group at FU Berlin consists in developing a chronostratigraphic system.
-The dating of different landforms by determining the frequency distribution of crater size provides the scientists with important information to better understand the geological evolution and impact processes on Vesta.
-The detailed insight into meteorite impacts on Vesta makes it possible to much better establish corresponding coherences with the evolution of meteorite impacts in the young solar system.
+The detailed insight into meteorite impacts at asteroids makes it possible to establish corresponding coherences with the evolution of meteorite impacts in the young solar system.
 Of special interest in this case is also the examination of the material distribution of rock forming minerals and water ice.
-On behalf of the Dawn Science Team the researchers at FU Berlin create geologic maps and dating of Vesta’s surface.
+On behalf of the Dawn Science Team the researchers at FU Berlin create geologic maps and date Vesta’s and Ceres´ surface.